swiftlang/swift/docs/SIL.rst

 - it is a function type which satisfies the constraints (below) on function types in SIL,

-- it is a tuple type whose element types are legal SIL types, or
+- it is a tuple type whose element types are legal SIL types,

-- it is a legal Swift type that is not a function, tuple, or l-value type.
+- it is a legal Swift type that is not a function, tuple, or l-value type, or

+- it is a ``@box`` containing a legal SIL type.

 Note that types in other recursive positions in the type grammar are still formal types.
 For example, the instance type of a metatype or